UKHO/docs/docs/quality-assurance/test-strategy.md

 This strategy details how we add value through testing at the UKHO.
 Our teams adhere to this strategy when deciding their approach to testing, creating a Test Approach document for their current project.

+Our core principle is:

-> Always use automation first where possible
+> Always use an automation first where possible

+---

 ## Methods Of Testing